Biography

 A champion of commissioning and premiering the music of today, Măcelaru has commissioned premieres from over 52 composers across his titled positions in Paris, Cologne and Cabrillo.
 This illustrious group of composers includes Wynton Marsalis, Tan Dun, Gabriela Lena Frank, Jennifer Higdon, Jake Heggie, Nico Muhly, Sean Shepherd and Gabriella Smith.

 Măcelaru devotes significant time to mentoring young musicians in his capacity as an educator, continuing the great legacy of the Cabrillo Conductors / Composers Workshop that brings together the Cabrillo Festival Orchestra and leading faculty with early-career conductors and composers for a professional training program focused on the creation and performance of new music.
-He also holds annual conducting masterclasses in Timișoara with the Romanian Chamber Orchestra and each year calls for scores from young Romanian composers.
+He also holds annual conducting masterclasses in Timișoara, Romania, with the Romanian Chamber Orchestra, and each year calls for scores from young Romanian composers.
 More than 40 compositions thus far have been written through this initiative.
 This past season, Măcelaru also worked with young musicians during his residency at the Kronberg Academy in Germany.

 Măcelaru was the youngest concertmaster in the history of the Miami Symphony Orchestra and made his Carnegie Hall debut with that orchestra at the age of 19.
 He also played in the first violin section of the Houston Symphony for two seasons.
 His international career was launched in 2012 when he was asked to step in for Pierre Boulez with the Chicago Symphony Orchestra.
 During that same year, he received the Solti Emerging Conductor Award, followed by the Solti Conducting Award in 2014.